Optimizing the Revocation Experience

 For more information about implementing ETag and Max-age headers, see Appendix B: Configuring ETag and Max-Age in IIS.

-If you are experiencing revocation checking problems with a computer running Windows Vista or Windows Server 2008, we recommend that you use CryptoAPI 2.0 diagnostics to troubleshoot the revocation settings.
+If you are experiencing revocation checking problems with a computer running Windows Vista or Windows Server 2008 or later, we recommend that you use CryptoAPI 2.0 diagnostics to troubleshoot the revocation settings.
 CryptoAPI 2.0 diagnostics provides administrators with the ability to troubleshoot PKI problems by collecting detailed information about certificate chain validation, certificate store operations, and signature verification.
 For more information about using CryptoAPI 2.0 diagnostics, see Troubleshooting PKI Problems on Windows Vista (http://go.microsoft.com/fwlink/?LinkID=89570).

 Group Policy lets you define how revocation behavior will operate in your environment.
 With Group Policy, you can define: